 Are You Struggling With a Major Life Transition?

 Do you feel trapped and unhappy in your daily routine?
 Does it seem as if you are numbly going through the motions or running in place while the world passes you by?
-Perhaps you’re weighed down by an ever-present feeling of dread that saps enjoyment, excitement and optimism from your life.
-Or, are you constantly on edge and irritable, snapping at everyone around you, only to later regret your words or behavior?
+Are you constantly on edge and irritable, snapping at everyone around you, only to later regret your words or behavior?
 Maybe you already know what needs to change--be it ending a relationship, changing careers, or moving across the country--but the thought of making active changes in your life is daunting and overwhelming.
 You may not know where to begin.

 Change Affects Us All

 It's been said the only constant is change.
 Major life transitions impact everyone at some point in their lives, but whether you advance into a life situation that feels heavy and obligated, or that feels resonant and full of potential is up to you.
 In my mind the difference involves attention to Soul.
 Do you value your sense of center and purpose?
 Do you value your own happiness?
 Is it worth considering these things as you make important life decisions?
 Do you know how to connect with your desires and do you create healthy relational boundaries in your life to allow for personal fulfillment?